ebsco/curriculum_builder/README.md

 Set privacy setttings such that user names and emails will be shared with the tool if you want to enable student usage data collection.
 Otherwise, these can be left to ‘Anonymous’ or ‘Private.’

 ## Curriculum Builder Administration
-To maintain the back-end database, open any reading list via your LMS, then change the browser URL to point to your tool's admin.php file.
+To maintain the back-end database, set logos and branding elements, select adminstrative options, etc, point your browser to your tool's admin.php file.
 Login with the consumer key and secret from above.
 In this screen, you will configure CB to connect up with the EDS API, filling in the username, password, and profile information received from EBSCO support.

+For more information on administration, see http://ebsco.libguides.com/curriculumbuilder